deepset-ai/haystack/docs/README.md

 ## Tutorials

 The Tutorials live in the folder `tutorials`.
 They are created as colab notebooks which can be used by users to explore new haystack features.
 To include tutorials into the docs website, markdowns files need to be generated from the notebook.
 This can be done by running the script `/docs/_src/tutorials/tutorials/convert_ipynb.py`.
 Just run `python convert_ipynb.py` and the script will update all existing notebooks.
 Furthermore, plaese make sure to update the `headers.py` file with headers for the new tutorials.
 These headers are important for the docs website workflow.
 After the markdown files are generated successfully, you can raise a PR.
-We will review it and as soons as the markdown file is merged to master, it can be added to our website.
+We will review it and as soon as the markdown file is merged to master, it can be added to our website.
 Please follow the steps described [here](https://github.com/deepset-ai/haystack-website/tree/source) under `Tutorial & Reference Docs`.

 ## API Reference